 Connecting remotely is surprisingly fast and averages between five to eight seconds to establish your session.
 If you’re looking for more advanced support features such as remote registry editing, batch scripting, and session monitoring, Take Control Plus adds more proactive reporting tools and additional features that enhance the productivity and efficiency of your helpdesk.
 Take Control Plus starts at $45.00 (£35.85) per month with unlimited users.

-Whether you’re looking to quickly access a handful of servers remotely, or have a staff you need to support, SolarWinds Take Control has all the features you need, and nothing you don’t.
+Whether you’re looking to quickly access a handful of servers remotely, or have a staff you need to support, N-able Take Control has all the features you need, and nothing you don’t.

-You can try Take Control for free for a full 90 days.
+You can try Take Control on a free trial.

 Formerly known as ScreenConnect, ConnectWise Control is a comprehensive remote desktop tool that primarily caters to MSPs, and integrates with a number of other management tools such as PassPortal, ConnectWise Automate, Acronis, and Zendesk.